 Continue to Yerevan.
 Check into a hotel.
 Visit the Republic Square to see the "Dancing Fountains", a choreographed water show synched with lights and music.
 Overnight in Yerevan.

 DAY 6 YEREVAN – ECHMIADZIN – ZVARTNOTS – DEPARTURE

 Breakfast.
 Check out from hotel.
 Stop at the popular farmers market “Gumi Shuka” to buy traditional sweets and dried fruits.
+It's a fun place to meet vendors and spend time, sampling their foods.
 The aromas and colors of the local produce will add up to a wonderful and unique experience.

 Visit the Yerevan’s Shiite Blue Mosque - one of the oldest extant structures in central Yerevan and the only active mosque in Armenia.
 Built in 1766, the mosque is a lovely little oasis in the center of Yerevan, a great place to relax or hide from the scorching sun around apricot trees and rose bushes.

 Drive to Echmiadzin, the heart of Armenian Christianity and the administrative center of the Armenian Apostolic Church.
 Visit the churches of St. Hripsime and St. Gayane.